OAODEV/hello-service/README.md

 helloService
 ============

-An example service project outlining our DevOps setup
+An example service project outlining our DevOps project setup

 Clone this project with